ExactTarget/fuelux/README.md

 ## Features

-Fuel UX provides all of the styles and plugins from the revolutionary [Twitter Bootstrap](https://github.com/twbs/bootstrap) project, with the following additions:
+Fuel UX provides all of the styles and plugins from the revolutionary [Bootstrap](https://github.com/twbs/bootstrap) project, with the following additions:

 * Fuel UX JavaScript controls (with unit tests) [see them live](http://exacttarget.github.com/fuelux)
   * Checkbox - _consistent cross-browser cross-platform look and feel for checkbox elements_